tobiaslins/jazz/.changeset/large-rings-help.md

 "jazz-tools": patch
 ---

-Full rewrite of the subscription enginge, bringing more stability and better performance.
+Full rewrite of the subscription engine, bringing more stability and better performance.